pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 meaning of the
 sentence.

-Item.
 69. The text points to the lack of wind as the primary cause for a dip in the production of wind energy during the period described.

 GABARITO

 GABARIToS

 Textos